The Ultimate Guide To Pinterest Marketing For Interior Designers

 You can choose to dip your feet into the Pinterest paid marketing realm with Promoted Pins.
 Like any other digital ad, choose your content well and target your audience right.
 You can choose to use these regularly once you get the hang of what works best for your business.

 Pinterest for business has updated the landscape of the interior design business.
 Do your research and keep track of your competitors to get insight into what works for them, what you could replicate, and what you should definitely avoid.
+You can use the Foyr Community feed to check out what other interior designers in the industry are up to.
+You can evaluate their portfolios, engage in meaningful conversations, and even spot trends.

 Pinterest analytics for business accounts lets you track engagement, reach, and other pin-specific metrics.
 Analyze these regularly to reevaluate your Pinterest strategy.
 Respond to any comments on your pins as quickly as possible to maintain good engagement and expand your reach.